MatthiasKainer/draft-article/README.md

 ❯
 ```

-More importantly, though, when wrapped in a bind, our function will only be called given a valid, existing value.
+More importantly, though, when wrapped in a `bind`, our function will only be called given a valid, existing value.
 We can trust our computational flow to handle the data; thus, we can focus on the logic.

 And this is where things start to fall apart in JavaScript.